51.0 MB (51.0 MB compressed)

 GORONWY TUDOR JONES, UNIVERSITY OF BIRMINGHAM / SCIENCE PHOTO LIBRARY GORONWY TUDOR JONES, UNIVERSITY OF BIRMINGHAM / SCIENCE PHOTO LIBRARY

 Electromagnetic particle shower.
-Particle tracks (moving from bottom to top) showing multiple electron-positron pairs created from the energy of a high-energy gamma ray photon produced by a neutrino collision.
+Particle tracks (moving from right to left) showing multiple electron-positron pairs created from the energy of high-energy gamma ray photons produced by neutrino collisions.
 The positron is the anti-particle of the electron, and this process is called pair-creation.
 Electrons and positrons are charged particles and form these paired spirals as they curve away from each other in a magnetic field.
-As they do so, they radiate photons, which can in turn produce new electron-positron pairs.
+As they do so, they radiate photons, which in turn produce new electron-positron pairs.
 This shower of particle creation continues until the energy of the original photon is used up.
-The region shown here is about 2 metres tall.
+This photograph was taken in the 15-foot bubble chamber at Fermilab.
+The region shown here is about 2 metres wide.

 Model release not required.
 Property release not required.